thomasvolk/cornflower/README.md

 cornflower is a specification for defining architectural diagrams.
 It can be exported to [PlantUML](https://plantuml.com/).

+What is the advantage of using cornflower?

+* You are able gererate different diagrams from the same source by filtering nodes via tags
+* You can organize your specifications in multiple files and merge them together

 ## example

 This is a simple example: